KCL-LEAN/Logic-Manual-Svelte/README.md

-# Logic Manual Interactive Proof Assistant(Written In Svelte)
+# Logic Manual Natural Deduction Proof Assistant (Written In Svelte)
+This website is a teaching tool which uses the L∃∀N Interactive Proof Assistant in order to facilitate better understanding of the ND Proof Systems for Sentential Logic and First-Order Logic.

 ## Instructions